blaynem/paldex/README.md

 Welcome to Paldex.
 A Palworld companion.

 The most comprehensive source of Palworld data, directly from the source.
-Including translations for all Palworld supported languages (WIP).
+Including translations for all Palworld supported languages.

+If you're interested in the translated data, you can look inside of the [baked-data](/data-provider/baked-data) folder.
+If you'd like to help us clean up the data, especially if you speak a language that isn't English, please open an issue or PR!
+We'd love to have your help.

 **Warning**: This is a ~500mb download.
 So careful when cloning.
 Read below to find what you might be looking for.